 First, many teens with mental health challenges are looking for a way to dull their symptoms.
 This may include trying to get through the day when they are experiencing depression or wanting to decrease anxiety symptoms.
 Regardless of the symptoms, substance use can give them immediate relief from their mental health challenges.
 However, this immediate relief quickly becomes dependent on an addictive substance and can cause long-term challenges with their mental health.

 Additionally, mental health issues influence how the brain functions.
 Teens are already susceptible to the effects of substances due to the changes that are occurring in the brain.
-However, when they are additionally influenced by mental health issues, they are even more sensitive to the effects of a substance.
+However, when mental health issues additionally influence them, they are even more sensitive to the effects of a substance.
 As was the case with Tony Hoffman, trying out a substance a couple of times can easily lead down the hard road of dependence and addiction.

 Substance Use Influences Mental Health